P4SS3-P4RT0UT/coen424-assignment_2/README.md

 4. Add .env file to assignment files

 # REST APIS
-In order to run the app and evaluate the APIS, run the following command:
+In order to run the app and evaluate the APIs (locally), run the following command:
 `uvicorn app:app --reload`
 <br />
 <br />